DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-03-experiment-3-exploring-how-providers-might-report-information-about-school-placements.md

 The question includes a list of all secondary subjects providers can use to create courses on Publish.

 We also include a ‘none’ option.
-Because some providers may have no issues in placing their trainees and thus are satisfied with the amount of placements available within their partner network.
+This is because some providers may not have any issues placing their trainees and are satisfied with the number of placements available within their partner network.

 ### What are the biggest challenges for you in managing ITT?